delftswa2016/rails/guides/source/action_view_overview.md

 #### label

-Returns a label tag tailored for labelling an input field for a specified attribute.
+Returns a label tag tailored for labeling an input field for a specified attribute.

 ```ruby
 label(:article, :title)